Why Chat GPT is bad for SEO content generation

 As of writing, news of Google’s Bard AI Chatbot has just begun to circulate.
 A direct competitor to ChatGPT expected to roll out within the coming weeks, beginning with Google insiders, Bard is Google’s attempt to catch up to OpenAI’s explosive growth.

 What’s even more interesting is Google’s proposed AI-powered search, which CEO Sundar Pichai says will “distill complex information and multiple perspectives into easy-to-digest formats.”
 How that will work is not yet clear.
-Are users expected to navigate to websites from the search index, or will the new AI feature making browsing websites obsolete?
+Are users expected to navigate to websites from the search index, or will the new AI feature make browsing websites obsolete?
 The answer to that question, and many more, will dictate the future of SEO.

 The more the game changes, the more it stays the same.

-Read more on: SEO for B2B Marketing | Answers to your SEO questions | Creative Ways to Use Bing AI Search
+Read more on SEO for B2B Marketing | Answers to your SEO questions | Creative Ways to Use Bing AI Search

 Do you have a burning AI question?
 Send it our way!
 We’ll be your guide on this technological journey.
 Let’s embrace the future… together.